-During journal time, our dissociative identity likes to end on a positive, affirmative and summary statement.
+During journal time, our dissociative identity system likes to end on a positive, affirmative and summary statement.

 If we make a plan, trust each other and stick to the plan – then we can do anything.

 That’s pretty much the theme of our healing process and our DID recovery goals.
 Systems with dissociative identity disorder are often forced into integration by therapists and treatment centers.
 If you ask us, it has more to do with the stigma surrounding the disorder and society’s need to see one personality as “normal” than it does with what works best for that system and the senses of self within it.

 Our goal for living with dissociative identity disorder is not integration.

 We are fortunate and grateful to have a therapist that not only believes in DID but supports our decision to not work toward integration.
 Her only comment is that sometimes integration happens naturally with alters that have a lesser role in the system.
 Of course we are fine with that – but that isn’t exactly how’d we like it to turn out.

 As far as goals go, we hope that if we all learn to work together effectively then we will be stronger but still separate.
 For us, achieving these goals has been anything but easy and we certainly aren’t there yet.
 It’s a long process – as is any healing journey – and we are taking it one small step at a time.
 That’s not to say that pace isn’t excruciating for some of us, but is comfortable for most of us and sometimes that’s what matters when you’re a multiple.

 Our long term treatment goal is being able to function in daily life as a full time business owner like we used to, use healthy coping skills to manage triggers, and to process trauma to regain control of our minds, body and souls.

 For us this means getting a handle on several things.
 Honestly – it felt like anytime we got a handle on something – there was something else to get a handle on.
 Eventually, we bought stock in the handle company. (thanks Gage)